To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 Carbamazepine can also sometimes cause liver dysfunction, low sodium levels, a decrease in white blood cells, or an increase in eosinophils (a type of white blood cell).
 In some cases, the severity of side effects may necessitate use of a different anti-seizure, bipolar, or nerve pain medication.

-A free carbamazepine test and/or a carbamazepine-10,11 epoxide test may also be ordered along with the total carbamazepine test when a health practitioner wants to evaluate the contribution of the free drug and/or its metabolite to drug therapy.
-The health practitioner may choose to do so when the result from a total carbamazepine test is within the therapeutic range but the treated person is experiencing side effects.
+A free carbamazepine test and/or a carbamazepine-10,11-epoxide test may also be ordered along with the total carbamazepine test when a healthcare practitioner wants to evaluate the contribution of the free drug and/or its metabolite to drug therapy.
+The healthcare practitioner may choose to do so when the result from a total carbamazepine test is within the therapeutic range but the treated person is experiencing side effects.
 Sometimes results are evaluated as a percentage of free to total carbamazepine.

 What does the test result mean?

-The therapeutic range for carbamazepine when it is taken by itself is about 4 to 12 mcg/mL.
+The therapeutic range for carbamazepine when it is taken by itself is about 4 to 12 mcg/mL (micrograms per milliliter).
 Levels above 15 mcg/mL are considered toxic.
-Ranges vary slightly from laboratory to laboratory, however, and may be expressed in other units such as mg/L. Health practitioners and patients should use the therapeutic ranges and units established by the laboratory that performs the testing.
+Ranges vary slightly from laboratory to laboratory, however, and may be expressed in other units such as mg/L (milligrams per liter).
+Healthcare practitioners and patients should use the therapeutic ranges and units established by the laboratory that performs the testing.

 In general, if carbamazepine test results are within the therapeutic range and the treated person is not having recurrent seizures, mood swings, or nerve pain and is not experiencing significant side effects, then the dosage of carbamazepine is considered adequate.